 • Overturn all or part of the original decision and substitute the original decision with an alternative decision.

-• Overturn the original decision and tell the Law Society to reconsider the application.
+• Overturn the original decision and tell us to reconsider the application.

 Our consideration of the claim is complete when the decision of the Appeals and Reviews Sub-Committee has been carried out.
 Further information The Fund is operated in accordance with section 43 and part 1 of schedule 3 of the Solicitors (Scotland) Act 1980.
 Please contact the Solicitor to the Client Protection Fund at firstname.lastname@example.org or on 0131 476 8127